Alex-Dobrynin/Xamarin.Controls.ImageCropper/README.md

 # MAUI / Xamarin ImageCropper
 Simple crossplatform MAUI / Xamarin image cropper, you can use it in Xamarin.Forms, Xamarin native and MAUI.
-Also compatible with .NET 7

 | Supported platforms | Nuget | Android | iOS | Windows | MacCatalyst |
 |---------------------|---------------|---------|-----|---------|-------------|